LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Calling Prolog user-defined plain predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+User-defined Prolog plain predicates (i.e. predicates that are not defined
-Prolog user-defined plain predicates can be called from within objects or
+in a Prolog module) can be called from within objects or categories by
-categories by sending the corresponding message to ``user``.
+sending the corresponding message to ``user``.
 For example:

 ::